Shoulder Complex and its Complexity: Parts to Whole to Practice

 As somatic inquiry is the experiential science of the personal consciousness, the opportunity for self-organization emerges and further learning is enhanced.
 Specific activation techniques and whole body integration exercises are well suited to follow felt-sense exploration as the body is in a “ripe” and ready state for applying new ideas in movement.

-Interdisciplinary Movement & Somatics is somakinese school’s in depth membership program for weaving somatic inquiry and movement science into 1:1 client programs.
+Interdisciplinary Movement & Somatics is my depth 250-hr teacher program for weaving somatic inquiry and movement science into 1:1 client programs.
 Movement assessments are part of this system as they provide insight to an individual’s habitual movement strategies.
 As sensory feedback is what initiates motor action, a somatic approach is central for cultivating intrinsic body support.

 2 thoughts on “Shoulder Complex and its Complexity: Parts to Whole to Practice”